ale4710/vndspcpl/README.txt

 on windows...
-there is a convinient script i made for you. execute start.bat. then drop a directory containing the novel you wish to read. alternatively, drop the directory onto start.bat.
+there is a convinient script i made for you. first place a copy of love into a new folder called "love". after that, execute start.bat. after that, drop a directory containing the novel you wish to read. alternatively, drop the directory onto start.bat.

 on linux...